List of Subjects

 Fil-każ tal-Livell Ordinarju (ĊES), l-iskola qed toffri kors ta’ reviżjoni li jippresupponi li l-istudenti jkunu diġà familjari mal-materjal kopert fis-sekondarja.

 With over 550 million speakers, Spanish is the fourth most spoken language worldwide.
-It is the official language in 21 countries and is recognised by several important international organisations.
-Although it has Latin origins, Spanish has been influenced by pre-Roman, Arabic, and indigenous American cultures, making it a rich language to learn.
+It is the official language in 21 countries and is recognised by several major international organisations.
+Despite its Latin origins, Spanish has been influenced by pre-Roman, Arabic, and indigenous American cultures, making it a rich language to learn.
 Studying Spanish offers opportunities in global communication, travel, career development, academics, and personal growth.

 Advanced Level

 Studying Spanish at Advanced Level will boost language proficiency by developing listening, speaking, reading, and writing skills.
-Students will engage in the learning of advanced grammar, and activities are aimed to expand vocabulary and idiomatic expressions.
-The course includes elements of Spanish-speaking cultures and reading two unabridged literary works.
+Students will study advanced grammar, and activities are aimed at expanding vocabulary and idiomatic expressions.
+The course includes the study of Spanish-speaking cultures and two unabridged literary works.
 Using written and audio texts by native speakers, it aims to help students communicate effectively, foster fluency, and support academic growth.

 Intermediate Level